Everyone’s heard of an ‘adrenaline rush.’ But what is it, really?

 The owner relaxes after not hearing more noise.
 His adrenaline dips, and he crashes, catching up on sleep.
 His body struggles to dive back into the pool of homeostasis.

-The Morning After (The Reality): The homeowner wakes up to survey the mess.
-The immediate danger is gone, but his body is now running on Cortisol—the long-term “stress hormone.”
-This causes the lingering anxiety, worry, and inability to fully relax after a stressful event. 😥
+The Morning After – the Reality: The homeowner wakes up to the theft & to survey the mess.
+The immediate danger is gone, but his body raises his Cortisol – the long-term stress hormone.
+This causes the lingering anxiety, worry, and inability to fully relax after a stressful event.

 The Full Story Arc: